-The staff liaison serves as the link between City staff, City Council, and BCC members.
+The Staff Liaison serves as the link between City staff, City Council, and BCC members.
 The City Manager assigns a staff liaison to each BCC to provide support, coordination, and guidance.
-The Staff Liaison makes sure that required BCC meetings occur and, in conjunction with the Chair, prepares the monthly meeting agendas.
-The staff liaison is also responsible for the coordination, distribution, and posting of all committee agendas pursuant to the Ralph M. Brown Act.
-Committee members should feel free to contact the staff liaison with questions or requests for support such as sharing City policy or program information and providing historical context to issue under review by the BCC.
-Staff liaisons will provide direction, guidance, and clerical, organizational, and administrative support to commissions on an as needed basis.
-The staff liaison also facilitates the transmission of BCC interests, concerns, and recommendations to the City Manager and City Council.
+The Staff Liaison makes sure that required BCC meetings occur and, in conjunction with the Chair, prepares the meeting agendas.
+The Staff Liaison is also responsible for the coordination, distribution, and posting of all committee agendas pursuant to the Ralph M. Brown Act.
+Staff reports shall be provided to BCC members and the public seven days in advance of each meeting.
+Committee members should feel free to contact the Staff Liaison with questions or requests for support such as sharing City policy or program information and providing historical context to issues under review by the BCC.
+Staff Liaisons will provide direction, guidance, and clerical, organizational, and administrative support to commissions on an as needed basis.

-The staff liaison must be aware and advise the Commission of any potential Brown Act violations; the liaison must be present and attentive for the duration of the meeting.
+The Staff Liaison must be aware and advise the BCC of any potential Brown Act violations; the liaison must be present and attentive for the duration of the meeting.
 At the request of the Chair, and with the support of a majority of the BCC members, the Staff Liaison researches and investigates issues, prepares alternatives and recommendations for BCC and City Council review, and implements City Council policy decisions.

-Other duties include facilitating the transmission of BCC interests, concerns, and recommendations to the City Manager and/or City Council; maintaining communication with the Chair regarding City Manager and/or City Council direction or requests; coordinating the annual selection of a Chair and Vice Chair in accordance with the City Council adopted policies and procedures, supporting annual workplan development, and keeping the City Clerk apprised of any resignations or other issues affecting the BCC.
+Other duties include facilitating the transmission of BCC interests, concerns, and recommendations to the City Manager and/or City Council; maintaining communication with the Chair regarding City Manager and/or City Council direction or requests; coordinating the annual selection of a Chair and Vice Chair in accordance with the City Council adopted policies and procedures, supporting annual work plan development, and keeping the City Clerk apprised of any resignations or other issues affecting the BCC.